Fenella Kernebone

 Wednesday 22 April 2026, for Sydney Ideas

-This conversation explored how we arrived at this moment in public discourse and social cohesion.
-Is big tech skewing our views and eroding our capacity for tolerance?
-What actually divides Australians — and more importantly, what brings us closer?
-How do we create spaces for dialogue that encourage open exchange rather than outrage, that expand our worldview rather than retreat into echo chambers?
+The first in the Conversations for Good Series.
+This conversation explored how we got to this point in the state of public discourse today.
+Is big tech skewing our views and undoing our capacity for tolerance?
+What actually divides Australians and more importantly, what brings us closer?
+How do we create – and regulate – spaces for dialogue that encourage open exchange, not outrage; that expand our worldview, not retreat into echo chambers?